3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Introduction

 One fantastic implication of quantum mechanics is that measurements made on quantum mechanical systems can produce correlated outcomes irreproducible by any classical system.
 This observation is at the heart of Bell's celebrated 1964 inequality~\cite{bell1964einstein} and has since found applications in cryptography~\cite{QKD1:barrett2005no,QKD2:ekert1991quantum,QKD3:vazirani2019fully,RGcolbeck2009quantum}, delegated computing~\cite{DQC:reichardt2013classical} and short depth circuits~\cite{SDCbravyi2018quantum,SDCwatts2019exponential,SDCgrier2019interactive}, among others.
 Recent results have shown the sets of correlations producible by measuring quantum states are incredibly difficult to characterize~\cite{natarajan2019neexp,dykema2019non,ji2020mip,coudron2019complexity,slofstra2020tsirelson,coladangelo2018unconditional}.

 In this work, we present a result in the opposite direction.
-We consider a natural question concerning existence of quantum correlations comparable to the one shown to be undecidable in \cite{slofstra2020tsirelson}.
+We consider a natural question concerning existence of quantum correlations which has been open for decades and is comparable to the one shown to be undecidable in \cite{slofstra2020tsirelson}.
 We show it can be answered in polynomial time.
 Furthermore we show that when these correlations can be produced, they can be produced by simple measurements of a finite dimensional quantum state.
 We begin by reviewing some necessary background.

 \paragraph{Nonlocal Games.} Nonlocal games describe experiments which test the correlations that can be produced by measurements of quantum systems.
 A nonlocal game involves a \df{referee} (also called the \df{verifier}) and $k \geq 1$ \df{players} (also called \df{provers}).
-In a round of the game, the verifer selects a vector of questions $q = (q_1, q_2, ... , q_k)$ randomly from a set $S$ of possible questions, then sends player $i$ question $q_i$.
+In a round of the game, the verifer selects a \df{question vector} $q = (q_1, q_2, ... , q_k)$ randomly from a set $S$ of possible question vectors, then sends player $i$ question $q_i$.
 Each player responds with an answer $a_i$.
 The players cannot communicate with each other when choosing their answers.
 After receiving an answer from each player, the verfier computes a \df{score} $V(a_1, a_2, ..., a_k | q_1, q_2, ... , q_k)$ which depends on the questions selected and answers recieved.
 The players know the set of possible questions $S$ and the scoring function $V$.
 Their goal is to chose a \df{strategy} for responding to each possible question which maximizes their score in expectation.
 The difficulty for the players lies in the fact that in a given round each player only has partial information about the questions sent to other players.